jhap1982/giveituruguay/2000/2000-04-02 - William D. Mullins Memorial Center, Amherst, MA, USA/README.md

 ## Setlist

-Around the World
+1. Around the World
-You're Gonna Get Yours tease
+2. You're Gonna Get Yours tease
-Give It Away
+3. Give It Away
-Your Pussy's Glued to a Building on Fire JOHN
+4. Your Pussy's Glued to a Building on Fire JOHN
-Scar Tissue
+5. Scar Tissue
-Suck My Kiss
+6. Suck My Kiss
-If You Have to Ask
+7. If You Have to Ask
-Otherside
+8. Otherside
-Skinny Sweaty Man
+9. Skinny Sweaty Man
-Your Song part of JOHN
+10. Your Song part of JOHN
-I Could Have Lied
+11. I Could Have Lied
-Easily
+12. Easily
-Five Years tease
+13. Five Years tease
-I Like Dirt
+14. I Like Dirt
-Californication
+15. Californication
-Ramble On
+16. Ramble On
-London Calling tease
+17. London Calling tease
-Right on Time
+18. Right on Time
-Under the Bridge
+19. Under the Bridge
-The Greeting Song tease
+20. The Greeting Song tease
-Me and My Friends
+21. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Soul to Squeeze
+22. Soul to Squeeze
-Search and Destroy
+23. Search and Destroy
-Outro Jam
+24. Outro Jam

 ## Notes